Meeting of Code Administration Managers and Practitioners for 2024

 (4) Appropriate Handling of Personal Information

-As there was an inappropriate act of MRs registering personal information of medical professionals on behalf of a certification service provider of an online membership information site for medical professionals without obtaining their consent (a case also reported at the Code Compliance Promotion Committee in July 2024), the committee reminded the MRs to ensure within the company that similar cases will not occur.
+N-row reported that there was an inappropriate case in which a medical representative registered personal information of a medical professional on behalf of a certification service provider of an online membership information site for medical professionals without obtaining the consent of the medical professional (a case also reported at the Code Compliance Committee meeting in July 2024), and we reminded the MR to ensure within the company that similar cases will not occur.
 The Company has reminded its employees to ensure that similar cases do not occur.

-Mr. Kazuhiro Shinonaga, Practice Committee Member of the Code Compliance Promotion Committee, explained the measures for the Pharmaceutical Manufacturers Association of Japan (PMAJ) Code Understanding Promotion Month in FY 2024.
+Mr. Kazuhiro Shinonaga, Practice Committee Member of the Code Compliance Committee, explained the measures to be taken during the JPMA Code Awareness Month in 2024.

-First of all, the theme for FY2024 was set as "Meeting Society's Expectations through Sincere Actions" again this year, as it was highly rated by member companies in questionnaires, etc., and the sub-theme was set as "Trust built by Code Compliance".
+At first, the theme for FY 2024 was set as "Meeting Society's Expectations through Sincere Actions" again this year, as it was highly rated by member companies in questionnaires, etc., and the sub-theme was set as "Trust built by Code Compliance".

-The poster depicts the employees of the member companies of the Pharmaceutical Manufacturers Association of Japan (PMAJ) in their various decisions and actions as they aim to earn society's trust by adhering to the "Pharmaceutical Manufacturers Association of Japan Code".
+The poster depicts the employees of the JPMA member companies as "employees of a pharmaceutical company with the code book in their hands, with a cityscape in the background that evokes society as a whole, and with a strong desire to meet society's expectations" as they aim to earn society's trust by complying with the JPMA Code in their various decisions and actions.
 The image is also expressed as "a pharmaceutical company employee with a code book in his hand and a cityscape in the background that conjures up images of society as a whole.
-The "Pharmaceutical Cooperation Code" can be referred to from the 2D code.
+The "JPMA Code" can be referenced from the 2D code.

 He then explained the display of the poster, inspection items, and electronic media for the poster.
-He also introduced a collection of examples of inspection items and the Pharmaceutical Manufacturers Association Code of Practice explanatory materials.
+He also introduced a collection of examples of inspection items and JPMA Code of Practice Explanation materials.

 Special Lecture